 Master of Arts in Communication Studies

 *Applicants may submit unofficial transcripts for review by the admissions committee.
 However, under university policy, admission decisions are contingent upon receipt of official transcripts.

-Note: Incomplete applications are held in the Graduate Admissions until they are complete.
+Note: Incomplete applications are held in the Office of Graduate Admissions until they are complete.
 If you have any questions about your admission file, please contact the Office of Graduate Admissions.

+Master of Arts in Communication Studies